thomas-vadakkan-codon/footfalls/README.md

 - https://towardsdatascience.com/review-ssd-single-shot-detector-object-detection-851a94607d11
 - https://pypi.org/project/schedule/

-## Next steps
+## Limitations
-- Train the SSD on human data (with a top-down view).
+- Train the SSD on human data only with a top-down view for good accuracy.
 - Experiment with other detectors and benchmark the results on computationally less expensive embedded hardware.
 - Evaluate the performance on multiple IP cameras.